Blogs/AI

 1. What is role prompting in LLMs?

-2. Does role prompting reduce hallucinations in large language models?
+2. Does role prompting reduce hallucinations?

 3. How is role prompting different from system prompts or instruction tuning?